MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

       ![Environment Variables Configuration](media/almacceleratorpowerplatform-components/aa4pp-deployment-settings-environment-vars.png "Environment Variables Configuration")

       - This screen lists all of the environment variables in your solution and allows users to set the value of the environment variables in the downstream environment.
-      - For standard environment variables (for example String, Number, JSON) **enter the value in the text box** to the right of the environment variable name.
+      - For standard environment variables (for example String, Number, JSON) enter the value in the text box to the right of the environment variable name.
-      - For data source environment variables **use the dropdowns to select the appropriate data source** to use in the downstream environment.
+      - For data source environment variables use the dropdowns to select the appropriate data source to use in the downstream environment.

    - App Sharing

       ![App Sharing Configuration](media/almacceleratorpowerplatform-components/aa4pp-deployment-settings-app-sharing.png "App Sharing Configuration")

       - This screen lists all of the apps in your solution and allows users to share the apps in the downstream environment with an Azure AAD Group.
-      - Use  the dropdown to **select the Azure AAD group** with which you'd like to share the app.
+      - Use  the dropdown to select the **Azure AAD group** with which you'd like to share the app.
-      - To view the Group details **select the details icon**.
+      - To view the Group details select the **details icon**.
 This button will launch a new browser window with a link to the AAD Group in the Azure portal.
-      - To set the permissions **select the permissions dropdown** and set the permissions to either Can View, Can Edit or Can View and Share.
+      - To set the permissions select the **permissions dropdown** and set the permissions to either Can View, Can Edit or Can View and Share.

    - Component Ownership

       ![Component Ownership Configuration](media/almacceleratorpowerplatform-components/aa4pp-deployment-settings-comp-ownership.png "Component Ownership Configuration")

       - This screen lists all of the Flows in your solution.
 Users can configure the owner of the Flow in the downstream environment by selecting a Dataverse user.
-      - Use the **dropdown to select a Dataverse user** to own the Flow in the downstream environment.
+      - Use the dropdown to select a **Dataverse user** to own the Flow in the downstream environment.
-      - To view the Flow **select the name of the Flow** to open a new window with the Flow Definition.
+      - To view the Flow select the **name of the Flow** to open a new window with the Flow Definition.

 1. Once you've configured your solution, you can push your changes to Git using the **Commit Solution** button for your solution.
 Depending on the permissions you are given, you'll see here a toggle to **Show Advanced** options.
 Show Advanced allows you to choose an existing branch or to create a new one with a specific naming convention.
 When not given permission to these options the app will create a new branch based on your username and **deployment profile** data.

    > [!NOTE]
    > Be sure to publish any App changes before initiating the push.

-   - Select Commit Solution
+   - Select **Commit Solution**
-   - In the Commit Solution dialog Select an **existing branch** or **create a new branch** based on an existing branch and enter a **comment**.
+   - In the Commit Solution dialog Select an **existing branch** or **create a new branch** based on an existing branch and enter a comment.
 Use the hashtag notation for example `#123` to link the changes to a specific work item in DevOps and Select **Prepare Solution**.
    - After configuring / confirming your solution configuration as described in the previous step, Select **Commit Solution** in the Commit Solution dialog.
    - When the push begins, a waiting indicator will appear.
 If the push is successful, a checkbox will appear otherwise a red x will appear.
-To see the progress of your push, select the progress indicator, which will take you to the running pipeline in DevOps.
+To see the progress of your push, select the **progress indicator**, which will take you to the running pipeline in DevOps.
    - Repeat the pushes as you iterate on your solution.

     > [!NOTE]